-For the six months ended 30 June 2022
+For the year ended 31 December 2022

-There were the following disposals during the period:
+There were the following disposals during the year:

 - (a) On 26 May 2022, following the distribution in specie which reduced the Group's effective interest in CDLHT from 38.89% to 27.21%, the Group lost its control over CDLHT.
 CDLHT became an associate of the Group on the same day as the Group continues to have significant influence over CDLHT. - (b) On 7 March 2022, the Group, through its wholly-owned subsidiary, Singapura Developments (Private) Limited, sold its 100% equity interest in Bloomsville Investments Pte.
 Ltd. (Bloomsville) for a sale consideration (net of transaction costs) of \$80.8 million.